sthagen/oasis-tcs-osim/Working/dpkemp/openeox/README.md

 * Note that JSON Schema does not define a name for the EoX type, so IM translater assigns it the name "Root".
 JSON Schema should define the "EoX" object in `$defs` so that it has a name.

 * The schema identifier is an arbitrary string.
-It should be defined as a string with `/uri` format because it refers to the [JSON Schema](https://json-schema.org/draft/2020-12/draft-bhutton-json-schema-01#name-the-id-keyword)
+Although it is defined as a constant value, it would be informative to add a `uri` format keyword, as documentation and as a check if the constant value is updated.
-`$id` "https://docs.oasis-open.org/openeox/v1.0/schema/core.json".
+It refers to the [JSON Schema](https://json-schema.org/draft/2020-12/draft-bhutton-json-schema-01#name-the-id-keyword) `$id` "https://docs.oasis-open.org/openeox/v1.0/schema/core.json".

 * The information model uses a `package` namespace (URI): "https://docs.oasis-open.org/openeox/v1.0/schema/core/",